 Honey & Honey comb

 Honey is a sweet, viscous foodstuff that is made by bees in different ways.
-For instance, honey may be collected from wild bee colonies or domesticated beehives.
+For instance, it may be collected from wild bee colonies or domesticated beehives.
 Wild bee nests are sometimes located by following a honey-guide bird.
-As estimated, a hive can produce about 65 pounds (29) kg of honey per year.
-Honey has a long shelf life since it has special chemical properties.
-Honey, if it is original and natural, can be preserved for even centuries.
+As estimated, a hive can produce about 65 pounds (29) kg per year.
+This product has a long shelf life since it has special chemical properties.
+This food substance, if it is original and natural, can be preserved for even centuries.

 Nutrition Fact of Honey

-Honey is very nutritious and rich in vitamins, antioxidants, and other essential nutrients.
-As a matter of fact, honey contains about 17% water, 82% carbohydrates, 22-35% Glucose, and 28-41% Fructose.
-Honey has a low content of fat, fiber, and protein.
+The product is very nutritious and rich in vitamins, antioxidants, and other essential nutrients.
+As a matter of fact, it contains about 17% water, 82% carbohydrates, 22-35% Glucose, and 28-41% Fructose.
+It has a low content of fat, fiber, and protein.
 One spoon of honey, which is about 15ml, can provide near 46 kcal of energy.

 3) Mono floral

-Honey’s gradings are A, B, C, and less than C, according to quality and preservation.
-Grade A honey, has a good, normal flavor and contains no defects.
+Honey’s grading is A, B, C, and less than C, according to quality and preservation.
+Grade A, has a good, normal flavor and contains no defects.
 Its color is clear and shiny.
 This grade of honey may have air bubbles or a trace of pollen grains that do not affect the quality of the product negatively.
-Honey also has grade B , which is reasonably good, clear, and shiny in color.
-On the contrary, grade c or less are much different from the above-mentioned grades since their water content is more than the standard rate and they are less natural than grades A & B.
+Honey also has grade B, which is reasonably good, clear, and shiny in color.
+On the contrary, grade C or less are much different from the above-mentioned grades since their water content is more than the standard rate and they are less natural than grades A & B.

 Indicators of Quality

 Fragrance, taste, and consistency are important factors in indicating the quality of honey.
-If honey is the high quality and fresh one, it flows from a knife in a straight stream, without breaking into separate drops.
+If this food substance is the high quality and fresh one, it flows from a knife in a straight stream, without breaking into separate drops.
 Good to know that natural and high-quality honey must have viscosity If not, it shows that this is not that much high in quality.